Find Affordable College Courses

 The colleges and universities below are the most popular for design majors pursuing a bachelor's degree.

-Our analysis found Southern New Hampshire University to be the most popular school for design and applied arts students who want to pursue a bachelor’s degree in New Hampshire.
+Our 2023 rankings named Southern New Hampshire University the most popular school in New Hampshire for design and applied arts students working on their bachelor’s degree.
 SNHU is a very large private not-for-profit school located in the medium-sized suburb of Manchester.

 About 68% of the students majoring in design at the school are women while 32% are male.